AI Powered Productivity System for Virtual Assistants: The Complete 5-Layer Framework (2026)

 Tone: professional and clear.

-Meeting notes/transcript: [PASTE NOTES]AI Inbox Triage:
+Meeting notes/transcript: [PASTE NOTES OR FIREFLIES TRANSCRIPT]AI Inbox Triage:

 Categorize each email in this list into exactly one of these categories: